-Recipe courtesy of Mardi from eat. live. travel. write.
+Recipe Courtesy of: Mardi Michels from eat. live. travel. write

-2. Heat a heavy skillet over medium-high heat.
+- Heat the butter in a small pan over medium-high heat.

 - When the butter is melted, add the mushrooms and thyme and cook until the mushrooms have released their juices and are golden brown.
 Season with a pinch of salt and a good grind of black pepper.

 - Use the remaining butter to butter the slices of bread and heat a heavy oven-ready skillet (preferably one with a ribbed base to make “griddle marks” on the bread) over medium-high heat.

 - Heat the broiler to 375˚F. and place the slices of bread butter-side down and cook until they are just starting to turn golden.

 - Place half cheese slices on one slice of bread and top with the mushrooms.